ajylee/gpaw-rtxs/doc/install/BGP/performance.rst

 The smallest calculation that can benefit from band/state parallelization is *nbands = 1000*.
-If you are using fewer bands, you are possibly *not* in need of a leadership class computer facility.
+If you are using fewer bands, you are possibly *not* in need of a leadership class computing facility.
 Note that only :ref:`RMM-DIIS` eigensolver is compatible with band parallelization.
 Furthermore, the RMM-DIIS eigensolver requires some unoccupied bands in order to converge properly.
 Recommend range is::